About the Journal

 The Journal of Technological and Space Plasmas (JTSP) is an online full open access journal that publishes novel research with high significance across a broad readership in science and industry.
 The journal is owned and run by Gruenwald Laboratories.

-The journal is already listed in the following academic and scholarly databases: Asian Science Citation Index (ASCI), Google Scholar, Index Copernicus, ScienceGate, Researchgate and Scilit.
+The journal is already listed in the following academic and scholarly databases: Asian Science Citation Index (ASCI), Google Scholar, Index Copernicus, ScienceGate, Scite_, BrowZine, Researchgate and Scilit.

 The selection of content and the peer review process is managed by a board of internationally renowned scientists.
 Accepted papers will not only be promoted throughout the scientific community but also in the industrial network of G-Labs.
 A blind peer-review process ensures a fair and impartial determination of the scientific quality of the articles published in JTSP.